dmccuskey/lua-objects/README.md

 #### Examples ####

-The project [dmc-objects](https://github.com/dmccuskey/dmc-objects) contains two sub-classes made for mobile development with the Corona SDK.
+The project [dmc-objects](https://github.com/dmccuskey/dmc-objects) contains two sub-classes made for mobile development with the Corona SDK (`ObjectBase` & `CoronaBase`).
 These sub-classes show how you can take advantage of the power of `lua_objects.lua`:

 * custom initialization and teardown
 * custom constructor/destructor names